Skip to main content

 Good Fits

 Progressive is a competitive insurer that uses innovative technologies to power its insurance products.
-If you want coverage from a carrier that is firmly planted in the twenty-first century, Progressive may be ideal for your insurance needs.
+If you want coverage from a carrier that is firmly planted in the twenty-first century, Progressive may be suitable for your insurance requirements.

 Where the carrier truly shines is with its specialty line coverages.

 Central New York boat owners may appreciate that Progressive is dialed-in to coverage that is practical and tailored to how you use your vessel.
-For instance, the carrier allows you to add a feature called Sign & Glide, which covers you if your boat breaks down while you’re on the water.
+For instance, the carrier allows you to add a feature called Sign & Glide, which provides coverage if your boat breaks down while you’re on the water.

 Progressive also offers more coverage for fishing equipment on a covered boat than standard policies from competing carriers.